govau/pancake/README.md

 ### cream
 `cream`
 Type: `[command]`
-Option: `<path>` _(optional) overwrite where to look for the `node_module` folder_
+Option: `<path>` _(optional) overwrite where to look for the `node_modules` folder_
 Default value: `path to one level below cwd`

-Cream will analyze your currently installed pancake modules and show you in a user friendly interface what you can easily update and what update will entail breaking changes.
+Cream will analyze your currently installed Pancake modules and show you in a user friendly interface what you can easily update and what update will entail breaking changes.

 ```shell